vatpac-technology/sops/docs/terminal/sydney.md

 Approach controllers can use the built-in separation afforded by the STAR level restrictions to process aircraft on adjacent STARs (e.g. RIVET and ODALE, or BOREE and MEPIL), allowing aircraft to pass abeam or overtake each other, as dictated by the overall sequence.
 See [Level Assignment](#level-assignment) below for details on maintaining separation using the STAR level restrictions.

 !!! example
     During a busy Milk Run Monday, a large volume of traffic is approaching YSSY from the southwest, with no arrivals from the north or east.
-To prevent unnecessarily delaying inbound aircraft by processing them for a single runway, coordinate with **BIK** to request certain aircraft are tactically assigned runway 16L/34R, to improve the overall efficiency of the sequence.
+To prevent unnecessarily delaying inbound aircraft by processing them for a single runway, coordinate with **GUN** to request certain aircraft are tactically assigned runway 16L/34R, to improve the overall efficiency of the sequence.

     Where aircraft are moved to the alternate runway, consider requesting that they are also assigned the alternate STAR to an aircraft approaching at a similar time on the main runway (i.e. a jet aircraft is moved to runway 34R and cleared the ODALE STAR for separation with a jet aircraft nearby assigned runway 34L via the RIVET STAR).